nt-phd/printable-vesa-stand/README.md

 ## Components
 - 3D printed parts
-- 4 x M6 screws and nuts
+- 4 x M6x60 screws and locknuts
-- 1 x M8 countersunk screw and nut
+- 1 x M8x30 countersunk screw and locknut

 ## Assembly Instructions
 1. Print all necessary parts using a 3D printer.
-2. Assemble the parts using the M6 screws and nuts.
+2. Use the M8 countersunk screw and nut for the main pivot point.
-3. Use the M8 countersunk screw and nut for the main pivot point.
+3. Assemble the parts using the M6 screws and nuts.
 4. Attach the assembled mount to your monitor using the standard VESA mounting holes.

 ![Rear View](images/render2.png)